 Do you have Sunday School?
 Yes.
 Every Sunday at 9:30 am.
 For more information, Click here

 How do I get baptized?
 Baptism is an outward profession of ones faith in Christ.
 We immerse the entire body under water which signifies Jesus' death, burial, and resurrection.
 We usually observe baptisms at the beginning of the church service.
 We do not partake in private baptisms.
-Prior to baptism the candidate will receive a baptism curriculum and a meeting will be scheduled with the Pastor or Elder.
+Prior to baptism the candidate will receive a baptism curriculum and a meeting will be scheduled with the Pastor.
 Baptism places the individual into membership of the church.

 What about the Lord's Supper?
-We partake of the Lord's Supper (communion) every other week after the sermon.
+We partake of the Lord's Supper (communion) twice a month, after the sermon.
 The elements are juice and wafers which represent the body and blood of Jesus.
 Communion is observed by those who have saving faith in Jesus alone and have been baptized in the name of the Father, Son, and Holy Spirit.
 After the sermon, individuals go to a designated table to get the elements and return to their seat to pray before partaking at the same time.
 This is a sacred and edifying ordinance we observe.
 Moreover, partaking together is our confession that Jesus is LORD.

 How old is the church?
 It was constituted 27 years ago.

 Is the church affiliated with any institutions?
 Yes.
 The Southern Baptist Convention.

 What is the Order of Service?
 Click here